adeeconometrics/ProgrammingLanguages/php/php.md

 - supports scoping: `global`, local, and `static` scoping
     - global scope - variables declared outside a function can only be accessed outside the function.
     - local scope - variables declared inside a function (scope) can only be accessed in that context.
-    - static scope - are variables that lives throughout the entire programs (may it be local or not).
+    - static scope - are variables that live throughout the entire program (may it be local or not).

 `global` keyword - allows to call global variables inside a function (scope).
 ```PHP